 Both Sweetling consciousnesses remain active inside the fused form, and both have complete control over the shared body.
 This method of control can only have one active driver at a time per body part.
 If one Sweetling in the fusion moves a body segment the other will feel the shared segment moving.
 If they resist the movement of the segment or try to move it in a different way, the movement will stop.

-Conversely to Fusion, when a Sweetling simply puts their Necco in another Sweetling a process known as “Hosting” occurs.
-In this process, the newly added Necco and its attached consciousness become riders in the other Sweetling’s body, able to converse with them directly through the body without physical speech.
+Conversely to Fusion, when a Sweetling simply puts their Theyra in another Sweetling a process known as “Hosting” occurs.
+In this process, the newly added Theyra and its attached consciousness become riders in the other Sweetling’s body, able to converse with them directly through the body without physical speech.

-This newly arrived Necco has virtually no control over the body, as without being fused the original Sweetling is able to easily overpower any attempted movements.
+This newly arrived Theyra has virtually no control over the body, as without being fused the original Sweetling is able to easily overpower any attempted movements.

-There have been some rumors of these extra Necco being able to control the body while it sleeps, however not much strong evidence has been gathered on the matter.
+There have been some rumors of these extra Theyra being able to control the body while it sleeps, however not much strong evidence has been gathered on the matter.